General badge GitHub Release DOI GitHub last commit

 QCRSC

 The engine that powers the application is called QCRSC - Quality Control Regularised Spline Correction.
-The algorithm is based around the use of regularised (smoothing) cubic spline modelling of repeat-injection QC samples, which are assumed to accurately represent the systematic bias (peak area ‘drift’) and random noise (in the measurement process) for each peak.
-The algorithm operates on each peak independently and sequentially.
+The algorithm is based around the use of regularised (smoothing) cubic splines to model the within-batch variation in metabolite concentration for repeat-injection QC samples with respect to injection order.
+The (biologically identical) QC samples are assumed to accurately represent the systematic bias (sample concentration ‘drift’) and random noise (in the measurement process).
+The algorithm operates on each feature independently and sequentially.
 The basic command line version of this software (written by me) was first reported here & was an algorithmic improvement (speed, elegance, & robustness) of my first signal correction algorithm QC-RLSC Quality Control Robust Loess Signal Correction discussed in Dunn, W., Broadhurst, D., Begley, P. et al. Procedures for large-scale metabolic profiling of serum and plasma using gas chromatography and liquid chromatography coupled to mass spectrometry.
 Nat Protoc 6, 1060–1083 (2011).
-QCRSC has been used, by me, to correct many metabolomics data sets (>30) over the last 10 years, and has been adapted (often poorly) by several 3rd party groups over the years.
+QCRSC has been used, by me, to correct many metabolomics data sets (>90) over the last 10 years, and has been adapted (often poorly) by several 3rd party groups over the years.
 The original QC-RLSC & QCRSC algorithms were implemented using the Matlab scripting language.
 Code has always been available on request, although I have generally performed data correction for people as a free service due to the bespoke nature of the process.
 It is only now that I have found time to release the algorithm in a form that I was happy share with the world without my direct supervision.

 The backbone of QCRSC is a cubic spline function written by Carl de Boor (A Practical Guide to Splines.
 Springer-Verlag, New York: 1978).
 The original code was written in Fortran and called “SMOOTH”.
 It is available as part of PPPACK.
 It was then implemented by Matlab as CSAPS.
 It is this version of the function that is used here.
 For anyone interested, there is a Python modified port of CSAPS available here.
 The degree of linearity in the spline (regularisation) is dependent on a smoothing parameter.
 A very small value overfits a very nonlinear curve to the QC data points and conversely a large value removes nonlinearity completely and fits a simple linear regression.
-Automatic selection of the smoothing parameter is important to balance the bias-variance tradeoff.
+Automatic selection of the smoothing parameter is important to balance the bias-variance trade-off.
 This is done using cross-validation.
-NOTE: if the smoothing parameter is manually fixed high (no cross-validation needed), then the correction algorithm becomes a simple linear regression correction (as of Version 1.1 the ‘Linear’ option has been implemented using Robust (bisquare) linear regression).
-Alternatively, intra-batch correction can be ignored by disabling QCRSC (also called ‘mean correction’).
+If there is fewer than 5 QCs in a batch, or if the user does not want to use non-linear correction, a ‘Linear’ correction option has been implemented (using Robust (bisquare) linear regression).
+Alternatively, within-batch correction can be ignored by disabling QCRSC (also called ‘median correction’).
+In this case between-batch correction aligns batches based on the within-batch median QC value.

-To summarise: QCRSC operates on each feature (metabolite peak) independently.
-For each peak, it is a two-stage process of intra-batch correction (linear or non-linear) followed by inter-batch alignment.
-The intra-batch spline correction requires the optimisation of a smoothing parameter for each batch (e.g. 3 batches requires 3 individual smoothing parameters for each peak).
+To summarise: QCRSC operates on each feature (metabolite) independently.
+For each feature, it is a two-stage process of within-batch correction (linear or non-linear) followed by between-batch alignment.
+The within-batch spline correction requires the optimisation of a smoothing parameter for each batch (e.g. 3 batches requires 3 individual smoothing parameters for each feature).

-Footnote: The are many published alternatives to QCRSC.
+Footnote: There are many published alternatives to QCRSC.
 I am not going to list them here.
 Many claim to be superior based on comparison of only a couple of specific data sets.
 I would suggest that, given sufficient QC data, it is likely that most are equally ‘fit for purpose’ within reasonable confidence intervals.
-More important is the lab based design of experiment (i.e. number of samples in a batch, number of QCs in a batch, frequency of QC, inclusion of sufficient Blanks).
+More important is the lab-based design of experiment (i.e. number of samples in a batch, number of QCs in a batch, frequency of QC, inclusion of sufficient Blanks).
 Any nonlinear correction algorithm is going to be crippled by a low number and/or frequency of QC sample injection.
-So, if in doubt use a simple batch-wise ‘linear’ correction method over any complex machine learning method.
+So, ‘if in doubt’ use a simple batch-wise ‘linear’ correction method over any complex machine learning method.
 Finally, be wary of any method that celebrates the ability to automatically detect batches.
-Batch number is as easy to provide as the injection order, so should be used by the algorithm.
+IMHO batch identity is as easy to provide as the injection order, so should be used by the algorithm.

 IMPORTANT: Before running QCRSC please ensure that any lead-in QCs (conditioning QCs) and lead-out QCs (ID QCs) have been removed from the data set.
 These samples are usually included at the start and end of every batch.
 Including these data will compromise the effectiveness of the QC correction algorithm.
 Ideally, each batch should begin and end with two pooled QC.
 You have been warned!

-Before importing any of your own data, a great way to understand the underlying principles of intra-batch correction is to push the button labelled Config Explorer.
-This launches the Config Explorer window with some artificially generated example data (see below).
-Pressing the red button labeled Random Peak randomly selects one of 20 peaks.
-The right hand side of the window (blue) shows the before/after control charts for that peak (peak area vs injection order).
-The left hand side of the window (green) provides an interface to the QCRSC configuration options.
+A great way to understand the underlying principles of within-batch correction is to push the button labelled QC-RSC Explorer before importing any of your own data.
+This launches the QC-RSC Explorer window with some artificially generated example data (see below).
+Pressing the red button labelled Random Feature randomly selects one of 20 metabolite features.
+The right-hand side of the window (gold) shows the before/after control charts for that feature (sample concentration vs injection order).
+The left-hand side of the window (pink) provides an interface to the QCRSC configuration options.
 This is a highly interactive sandbox allowing you can familiarise yourself with the basic functionality - so ‘go play!’.
 Hovering over buttons/boxes will trigger pop-up information windows to help explain the functions.
 The options will be discussed in more detail in the TUTORIAL VIDEO.

 Config Explorer